Craig-UK/WebDev2Coursework2/README.md

 - [x] Create the edit lunch function
 - [x] Create the edit dinner function
 - [x] Add delete dish function
+- [ ] Allow staff to upload images when creating a dish
+- [ ] Images of the dish should appear on the menus page(dinner or lunch)
+- [ ] Images of the dish should appear on the dish details page
 - [ ] Make the UI of all pages
 - [ ] Deploy website